Mule Suttles

-George "Mule" Suttles (March 31, 1901 – July 9, 1966) was an American first baseman and outfielder in Negro league baseball, most prominently with the Birmingham Black Barons, St. Louis Stars and Newark Eagles.
+George "Mule" Suttles (March 31, 1901 – July 9, 1966) was an American first baseman, left fielder and player-manager in Negro league baseball, most prominently with the Birmingham Black Barons, St. Louis Stars and Newark Eagles.
 Best known for his power hitting, Suttles was elected to the Baseball Hall of Fame in 2006.

 Negro league career

 Born in Edgewater, Alabama, Suttles played one game for the Atlantic City Bacharach Giants in 1921, and broke into the Negro National League in 1923 with the Birmingham Black Barons.
 Suttles was renowned for hitting for power as well as batting average.
 In five years with the Stars (1926–1930), he led the league in home runs twice and in doubles, triples, and batting average once each.
 His 1926 season was the fifth time in league history that a player won the batting Triple Crown.

 Suttles' final seasons were spent playing first base for the Newark Eagles' "Million Dollar Infield" with Dick Seay at second, Willie Wells at shortstop, and Ray Dandridge at third.
 He also managed, and was highly respected.
 He is one of nine players to have won multiple league batting titles.